Luphen1/CAR-DATASET-PORTFOLIO-PROJECT/README.md

 - MYSQL

-Once the data was cleaned and prepared in Excel, I imported it into MySQL for deeper analysis.
+Once the data was cleaned and prepared in Excel, I imported it into MySQL for deeper analysis. set

-Create a MySQL database and tables to store the cleaned data.

-Use SQL queries to analyze the data, perform aggregations and other necessary operations.
+Utilized MySQL queries to interact with the dataset and analyzed the dataset to gain insights.

 Generate insights and conclusions based on the analyzed data.

 - Power BI

- Used to create visual reports based on the cleaned and transformed data design and create visualizations such as charts, graphs, and dashboards to represent the key findings.
+Utilized visualizations such as charts, graphs, and dashboards to communicate insights and represent key findings.

 ### Data Cleaning/Preparation
 In the initial data preparation, I performed the following task: